 A student unable to attend any of the above must contact the instructor prior to the class, seminar, clinical experience, clinical orientation, nursing skills laboratory, simulation and/or exams.
 Failure to do so will result in a failure for that missed experience.
 Prior notification does not necessarily assure an excused absence or ability to make up missed activity.
 Please reach out if your absence is unavoidable due to illness or injury. (rev. 2023)

-A student who is absent from clinical two (2) days or more may be required to withdraw from the clinical and related theory courses. (rev. 2018)
+A student who has two unexcused absences from clinical may be required to withdraw from the clinical and related nursing theory courses. (rev. 2025)

 Dropping Questions Versus Curving on Exams